-- 33. Aurora Energy think ToU pricing should be complemented by discounting arrangements for managed loads.
-This helps ensure that very 'shiftable' loads do not cause a surge of demand at the onset of the off-peak periods. - 34.
+- 31. Aurora Energy think ToU pricing should be complemented by discounting arrangements for managed loads.
+This helps ensure that very 'shiftable' loads do not cause a surge of demand at the onset of the off-peak periods. - 32.
 Managed load discounts are effectively already applied to ripple-controlled water heating.
-As Aurora Energy transition to new structures and rebalance pricing levels, there will be a need to ensure the discount for controllability is consistent with LRMC signalling and to explore how discounts can be applied for managed EV charging (and potentially other technologies). - 35.
+As Aurora Energy transition to new structures and rebalance pricing levels, there will be a need to ensure the discount for controllability is consistent with LRMC signalling, and to explore how discounts can be applied for managed EV charging (and potentially other technologies). - 33.
 Encouraging managed EV charging and preserving managed water heating are key strategies for mitigating the risk of needing large scale LV network upgrades.
 Figure 5 shows the current controlled and uncontrolled peak demand.

-(××) 3.0 3.0 ■ EVs (kW) 2.5 2.5 ■ Motive power (non-tpt) ■ Space Cooling 2.0 ■ Refrigeration Lighting ■ Wash n dry 1.5 1.5 ■ Electronics ■ Cooking 1.0 1.0 0.5 0.5 Space heat 0.0 0.0 Electric 2050 Today Electric 2050 Source: Concept Consulting analysis
+3.5 3.5 (××) 3.0 3.0 ■ FVs (kW) ■ Motive power (non-tpt) 2.5 2.5 ■ Space Cooling 2.0 2.0 ■ Refrigeration ■ Lighting ■ Wash n dry 1.5 1.5 ro ■ Electronics 1.0 1.0 ■ Water heat Space heat 0.5 0.5 0.0 0.0 Today Electric 2050 Today Electric 2050 Source: Concept Consulting analysis